NeedleVoid/Needlevoid/README.md

 ☆ Pronouns: she/her, but he/him is fine too;

 ☆ My English isn't good because it's not my first language so please keep that in mind;

-☆ Where I sit on PT?
-Depends, but I'm sitting somewhere on Safe Server #1 high up from spawn or idk somewhere low almost in the end of map.
-Sometimes under tents somewhere close to path under trees.
-Close to spawn sometimes in 18+, sometimes also in Safe Server 2 I'm sitting close to spawn, under spawn on bench or somewhere under trees near paths idek;

 ☆ I like playing Minecraft, Stardew Valley, Uma Musume (sometimes) and Madoka Magica Exedra (I play few other games, but my laptop is a little laggy, currently collecting for gaming pc);